-With her very first cookbook, Crumb, published on 25th September, food writer Ruby Tandoh invites The Happy Foodie into her kitchen to talk innovative ingredients.
+To celebrate the publication of her very first cookbook, Crumb, food writer and GBBO star Ruby Tandoh invites The Happy Foodie into her kitchen to talk innovative ingredients.
 As Ruby explains, new and interesting flavour combinations have shaped many of the recipes in Crumb.
 In an exclusive video interview for The Happy Foodie, she reveals her passion for flavour and the instinctive process in which she pairs unusual ingredients.

 Flavour – not texture, appearance, grandness or style – is always my first concern when coming up with a new recipe.
 It usually starts with a single word – ‘coffee’, perhaps – retraced in black until its shadow bleeds through the page, then a cluster of others arranged around at compass points, from white chocolate due north, to hazelnut, and clockwise through cardamom, thick cream, blackcurrant and cherry.

 There’s a lot of fine tuning to be done when I start testing, but at this stage the flavour combining is as simple as plucking pairs off my spider chart and writing them side by side – like my teen years spent pairing ‘Ruby’ with ‘Gyllenhaal’ in the margins of my exercise books – to help me imagine their fit.